varnerlab/CHEME-5760-Decisions-Book/_build/html/_sources/unit-1-simpledecisions/utlitymaximization.md

 end
 ```

-and then a function that takes an intance of the `MySimpleCobbDouglasChoiceProblem` problem and solves the contrained utlity maximization problem:
+Next, we'll define a function that takes an instance of the `MySimpleCobbDouglasChoiceProblem` problem object, solves the constrained utility maximization problem, and returns a [dictionary](https://docs.julialang.org/en/v1/base/collections/#Dictionaries) with the results:

 ```julia
 """